mbaumer/us_hep_funding/docs/_states/UT.md

 [Back to top](#top)
 ## UT-04 -- Rep. Ben McAdams (D) -- [Wikipedia](https://en.wikipedia.org/wiki/UT-04)
 ### Committees
-Ben McAdams is the #21 Republican on the House Committee on Science, Space, and Technology
+Ben McAdams is the #21 Democrat on the House Committee on Science, Space, and Technology

-Ben McAdams is the #6 Republican on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology
+Ben McAdams is the #6 Democrat on the House Committee on Science, Space, and Technology; Subcommittee on Research and Technology

 ### HEP Grants
 ```